dwusrc/dwu-src-web-application/DATABASE_SCHEMA.md

-  assigned_to UUID REFERENCES profiles(id) ON DELETE SET NULL, -- SRC member assigned response TEXT, -- SRC response resolved_at TIMESTAMP WITH TIME ZONE, created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
+  assigned_to UUID REFERENCES profiles(id) ON DELETE SET NULL, -- SRC member assigned response TEXT, -- SRC response resolved_at TIMESTAMP WITH TIME ZONE,
+  -- Department-based complaint routing departments_selected UUID[] NOT NULL DEFAULT '{}', -- Array of SRC department IDs that the complaint was sent to assigned_department UUID REFERENCES src_departments(id), -- Single department that claimed the complaint is_claimed BOOLEAN DEFAULT false, -- Whether the complaint has been claimed by a department claimed_at TIMESTAMP WITH TIME ZONE, -- Timestamp when the complaint was claimed claimed_by UUID REFERENCES profiles(id), -- SRC member who claimed the complaint created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
 );